ansys/pydpf-post/docs/source/user_guide/accessing_results.rst

     >>> heat_flux_x = heat_flux.x
     >>> heat_flux_x.get_data_at_field()

 Other components can be queried accordingly.
 For more details, see :ref:`ref_api_result_data`.

-.. autoclass:: ansys.dpf.post.temperature.HeatFlux
-    :inherited-members:

 Electric field
 --------------
+The :class:`ElectricField <ansys.dpf.post.electric_results.ElectricField>`
-The electric field ``Result`` object can be obtained as follows:
+result object can be obtained with the following:

 .. code:: python